Key features and details

 Synthetic peptide corresponding to Human MIF (C terminal).
 A synthetic peptide corresponding to a sequence at the C-terminus of human MIF, different from the related rat and mouse sequences by one amino acid.

-Rat kidney tissue, mammary cancer tissue lysate.
+- IHC-P: Rat kidney and liver tissue, mammary cancer tissue lysate.
 WB: HeLa, Colo320, MM231 cell lysates.

 Storage instructionsShipped at 4°C. Upon delivery aliquot and store at -20°C or -80°C. Avoid repeated freeze / thaw cycles.

 The application notes include recommended starting dilutions; optimal dilutions/concentrations should be determined by the end user.

 |WB||Use a concentration of 1 µg/ml.
 Detects a band of approximately 13 kDa (predicted molecular weight: 13 kDa).|

 |IHC-P||Use a concentration of 1 µg/ml.
 Perform heat mediated antigen retrieval before commencing with IHC staining protocol.|

 FunctionPro-inflammatory cytokine.
 Involved in the innate immune response to bacterial pathogens.
 The expression of MIF at sites of inflammation suggests a role as mediator in regulating the function of macrophages in host defense.
 Counteracts the anti-inflammatory activity of glucocorticoids.
 Has phenylpyruvate tautomerase and dopachrome tautomerase activity (in vitro), but the physiological substrate is not known.
 It is not clear whether the tautomerase activity has any physiological relevance, and whether it is important for cytokine activity.